foambubble/foam-template/docs/how-to/get-started-with-vscode.md

 ## Settings

-To view or change the settings in VsCode, press `cmd+,`
+To view or change the settings in VS Code, press `cmd+,`